JeffreyRuder/pr_checker/README.md

 ## Linting
 This project uses [Google GTS](https://github.com/google/gts) for linting.
 Review the `package.json` file to see scripts for linting.
 If I were onboarding other developers for this project, I would recommend installing relevant editor plugins (such as Typescript and ESLint plugins for VSCode).

+## Future Development Opportunities
+* Support passing a repository URL as a query parameter, which will require URL decoding